erred/seankhliao.com/src/blog/12022-05-08-software-supply-chain-tooling.md

 [grafeas](https://grafeas.io/)
 is an API server for storing artifact metadata in your own DB.
-Eg, store in-toto layout / link files in grafeas and pull from there when you need it, or store CVEs and occurences of CVEs in there to query later.
+Eg, store in-toto layout / link files in grafeas and pull from there when you need it, or store CVEs and occurrences of CVEs in there to query later.

 #### _in-toto_